Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 As defined above, a Project Admin can  view and edit the projects he belongs to but can not delete anything.

-3. Click on *Executions* to open dropdown and then on *Packages*
+3. Click on the magnifying glass of the *Testing Demo Project*, the *List Services* tab should be redirected automatically.
+If not, click the *List Services* tab to view the services.

+{{< blocks/screenshot color="white" image="/images/magnifying_glass_project_PA.png">}}

-{{< blocks/screenshot color="white" image="/images/view_packages_as_projectadmin_roboto.png">}}
+{{< blocks/screenshot color="white" image="/images/list_services_PA.png">}}

-As Project Admin, one can add new packages, view, edit and trigger manually runs within the projects the user belongs to.
-The Project Admin can not delete the packages or runs.
+As Project Admin, one can add new services, view, edit and trigger manually runs within the projects the user belongs to.

 **Project User**